How campus layout influences social ties and research exchange

 University campuses are places for exchange – of people, knowledge and ideas.
 By concentrating students, researchers, faculty and staff in close proximity to one another, campus layouts not only facilitate interaction but also direct it in particular ways, making it more likely for certain people to encounter some colleagues rather than others.
 Such daily encounters can impact social relationships and research collaboration over time.

 Past studies have shown that physical proximity between departments and office locations can result in more frequent communication and exchange.
 But besides mere proximity, how else do campus layouts influence social interactions between their users?
-In a recent study of the MIT campus in Cambridge, Massachusetts, we obtained data illustrating anonymised volumes of email communication among researchers, faculty and staff at different office locations throughout the campus.
+In a recent study of the Massachusetts Institute of Technology campus in Cambridge, Massachusetts, we obtained data illustrating anonymised volumes of email communication among researchers, faculty and staff at different office locations throughout the campus.
 This allowed us to examine how spatial relatedness can influence social and research relationships in ways that go beyond mere distance or proximity between office locations.

 I summarise our main findings here to highlight what they could mean for campus design.